 All excitement here!

-A short time ago I received an e-mail from a friend, who had earlier discovered a 737 fire suppression panel in a tear down yard.
-A bit of negotiation with regard to price and it's now mine.
-It's currently sitting in Florida and will be installed into the centre pedestal by Northern Flight Simulations which is the same company that is revamping my 737 throttle quadrant (see earlier post).
+A short time ago I received an e-mail from a friend, who had earlier discovered a 737 Fire Suppression Panel (FSP) in a tear down yard.
+A bit of negotiation concerning the purchase price and it's now mine.

 The attached photographs are what the unit currently looks like; a little bashed about with damaged labels and chipped paint.
 But, overall the FSP is in good condition.
 Once it's cleaned up and refurbished it will look almost like new. and, as I've said in earlier posts, there is nothing better than a real aircraft part!

-I'm still undecided whether to wire the FSP into the simulator with more or less full functionality.
-I've been told this is feasible, however, operation will only be through an instructor console.
+Certainly, a full functioning FSP would add benefits when simulating single engine operation and /or an engine fire or overheating situation.
+Activation of the problem can be instigated through the instructor console.
 In other words, a fire will need to be artificially generated in an instructor station, then the appropriate fire handle can be pulled to extinguish the fire and stop the engine.
-At the very least, the panel will be correctly back lit.

 I'll post some further "before and after" pictures once the unit arrives.
-The photographs here are shots of the panel before being revamped.
+The photographs here are shots of the panel before being refurbished.